web-dev-sam/bonza-commit/README.md

  * Run `git clone https://github.com/MindLaborDev/bonza-commit.git .bonza` in your repository root directory (in same directory as `.git`).
  * Run `python3 .bonza/install`.

 When you are about to commit, it will abort the commit if it finds coding-style issues (based on the configurations).
+If you want to enforce a commit use `git commit --no-verify`.
 <br>&nbsp;